Frank Smith (D.C. Council): Work with Student Nonviolent Coordinating Committee

+Smith left school to organize the Student Nonviolent Coordinating Committee (SNCC), which used nonviolence to challenge racial segregation.
+He had initially planned only to leave school until the next quarter started.
+However, when Emmett Till was murdered, there was a note attached saying that "This is what happens when you civil rights workers come and then leave."
+This motivated Smith to drop out of school entirely and to stay with the Committee for six years.

-In 1960, Smith participated in the Rich's Department Store boycotts in Atlanta; and almost at the same time he was working with other students to establish Student Nonviolent Coordinating Committee.
-As a founding member of Student Nonviolent Coordinating Committee, Smith is recognized by his Student Nonviolent Coordinating Committee peers as the first Student Nonviolent Coordinating Committee worker sent into Mississippi to register voters.
-While based in Holly Springs, Mississippi, Smith worked in some of the most brutal and racist counties in Mississippi.
-Smith was also one of the few Student Nonviolent Coordinating Committee workers employed in the original Head Start program.
-Working with the Child Development Group of Mississippi, Smith's Head Start program was based in Jacksonville, Mississippi, in the heart of the Mississippi Delta.
+In 1960, Smith participated in the Rich's Department Store boycotts in Atlanta.
+He was the first SNCC worker sent into Mississippi to register voters, and while based in Holly Springs, Mississippi, he worked in some of the state's most brutal and racist counties.
+He was also one of the few SNCC workers employed in the original Head Start program.
+Working with the Child Development Group of Mississippi, his program was based in Jackson, Mississippi.

-Smith worked with native Mississippi sharecroppers who had been evicted from their homes when they requested a pay raise in the men's salaries from a flat rate of $6.00 per day to $1.25 per hour.
-The sharecroppers, Frank and his first wife, Jean Smith, purchased land, lived in tents where they were regular and ongoing targets for the plantation owner and friends during the year when they built housing, and established one of the first (and only) black cooperative communities in Mississippi—Strike City.
+Smith worked with Mississippi sharecroppers who had been evicted from their homes when they requested a pay raise in the men's salaries from a flat rate of $6.00 per day to $1.25 per hour.
+The sharecroppers, Smith and his first wife, Jean Smith, purchased land, lived in tents where they were regular and ongoing targets for the plantation owner and friends, and established one of the first black cooperative communities in Mississippi—Strike City.